layer-3/clearsync/docs/YIP/YIP-0001-price-precision.md

 ## Consequences

 1. All API outputting prices shall be truncated and formation using five (5) significant figures
-3. All API input shall return an error for orders where prices or amount are lower in precision
+2. All API input shall return an error for orders where prices or amounts exceed 18 and 8 precision respectfully
-4. All frontend and UI clients shall truncate order price input to five (5) significant figures
+3. All frontend and UI clients shall truncate order price input to five (5) significant figures
-5. Backend and UI pkgs shall support easy change of significant figures in range of 5 - 8.
+4. Backend and UI pkgs shall support easy change of significant figures in range of 5 - 8.